 The new law is helping to close the gap in Medicare coverage for prescription drugs.
 You probably know this gap as the doughnut hole.

-Now it's easier to afford your Medicare prescription drug benefits (Part D), and it will continue to get easier.
+Now, though, it's getting easier to afford your prescription drugs, and it will continue to get easier as the doughnut hole shrinks.
 This is great news for older adults with diabetes who use insulin or take diabetes medicine.

 Doughnut hole shrinks.
-While in the doughnut hole, in 2013 you pay 47.5% of the cost for a brand-name medicine.
+While in the doughnut hole, in 2014 you pay 47.5% of the cost for a brand-name medicine.
+In 2015 your share will decrease to 45%.
 This will steadily decrease to 25% in 2020.
 After 2020, the doughnut hole will disappear.